onyxcode/journeyC/README.md

 # journeyC
-A full journey from the basics of C to an operating system built with the Linux kernel.
+A repository with my full documented journey of learning the basics of C.